Sevenpros/todolist-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: TO-DO APP
+# Project Name: TODO-LIST APP

  Todo_list is a web app that helps users manage their to-do lists.
 The app allows users to add, modify or delete the selected activity.